Ozzy Osbourne, Sir Brian May and Jimmy Page lead tributes to Jeff Beck

 “He made the electric guitar sing…a powerful influence on myself and many others.”

-Across the pond, US musicians including Joe Perry of Aerosmith, Brian Wilson, Kiss and ZZ Top also paid their respects to Beck.
+Across the pond, US musicians including Joe Perry of Aerosmith, Brian Wilson, Hollywood Vampires, Kiss and ZZ Top also paid their respects to Beck.

 Perry described him as “the Salvador Dali of guitar” and said the world was “a poorer place” following his death.